 UNAOC offers technical support and capacity building to the organizations during and/or after the implementation of funded projects in the areas of gender mainstreaming, media relations, advocacy, financial management, networking, sustainability, monitoring and evaluation.

 Since 2008, UNAOC has launched four editions of the YSF and provided funding to youth-led organizations based in Africa, the Americas, Asia and Europe.
-A total of 43 projects were completed as of 2015 reaching a total of over 800,000 persons (youth and non-youth) in over 30 countries.
+A total of 50 projects were completed by the end of 2016 reaching a total of over 1,200,000 persons (youth and non-youth) in over 30 countries.

 The projects funded by the YSF target young people from various backgrounds: students, marginalized youth, minorities, youth in rural or urban areas, youth in conflict or post-conflict situations, artists and activists.
 The youth-led organizations employ creative methodologies to break stereotypes, improve intercultural relations and promote a culture of peace: